-The Joint Committee on Taxation staff has estimated that the structured settlement tax rules in Code sections 130 and 72 have a total five-year revenue loss that is "below the de minimis amount (\$50 million)" for the fiscal years 2013 through 2017 (Joint Committee on Taxation, Estimates of Federal Tax Expenditures for Fiscal Years 2012-2017 (JCS-1-13), February 1, 2013, at pp. 25-26).
+The Joint Committee on Taxation staff has estimated that the structured settlement tax rules in Code sections 130 and 72 have a total five-year revenue loss that is "below the de minimis amount (\$50 million)" for the fiscal years 2019 through 2023 (Joint Committee on Taxation, Estimates of Federal Tax Expenditures for Fiscal Years 2019-2023 (JCX-55-19), December 18, 2019.
+Once again, structured settlements are listed as a de minimus tax expenditure.
+The entry is on page 16 of the report: